 Problems at school

-A student can be a highly intelligent and creative child but still present with classroom learning issues which hinder his or her ability to keep up with peers.
+A child can be highly intelligent and creative but still present with classroom learning issues that hinder his or her ability to keep up with peers.
 Identifying learning difficulties is often the first hurdle because when it goes undiagnosed, dyspraxia can wreak havoc on a child’s self-esteem and emotional well-being.

-Keep in mind no two individuals with dyspraxia have the same set of symptoms or are affected to the same degree.
-They might be the children who are excessively fidgety, have trouble sitting up straight at their desks and tend to lose their homework and confuse deadlines and task specifications.
+In the past, teachers were more likely to mistake symptoms of dyspraxia for acting out and label children as lazy and disruptive.
+Worse still, they might not have challenged the child academically.
+Yet as no two individuals with dyspraxia have the same set of symptoms or are affected to the same degree, it can still be hard for some students with dyspraxia to get the right diagnosis.
+This is particularly the case for those who are excessively fidgety, have trouble sitting up straight at their desks and/or tend to lose their homework and confuse deadlines and task specifications.

 How teachers can help